omerfarukz/coffee-ready/README.md

 # Coffee Ready!
-This project goal is have knownledgement about when the coffe is ready to have.
+This project goal is have acknowledgement about when the coffe is ready to have.

 ## Motivation
 We have a large team who uses a shared coffee machine, so there is many floors in our premise.
 I decided to get notified my colleagues and also myself.